Cod1ngFabi/Cod1ngFabi/README.md

 - 👋 Hi, I’m @Cod1ngFabi
-- 👀 I’m interested in Web Development, NFL and Soccer.
-For now i am studying Buisness Informatics in Germany.
+- 👀 I’m interested in Web Development, NFL and playing the Piano.
+I studied business informatics and graduated in August 2024.
-- 🌱 I’m currently learning JAVA & Web Development.
+- 🌱 I’m interested in any Web technologies and search for a new job and challenge.
-- 💞️ I’m looking to collaborate with passionate programmers, who want do code some ideas / projects with me.
 - 📫 How to reach me: biedererfabian@gmx.de

 <!---